IP Address Formats: Decimal, Binary, Hex, and How to Convert

 IP Address Classes

 Classful networking was replaced by CIDR (Classless Inter-Domain Routing) in 1993 because the fixed class sizes were wildly inefficient.
-A company needing 300 addresses would get an entire Class B with 65,534 host slots—wasting tens of thousands of addresses.
+A company needing 300 addresses would get an entire Class B with 65,534 host slots.
+That wasted tens of thousands of addresses.
 CIDR allows subnet masks of any length, so you can allocate exactly what you need.
-Our subnetting guide walks through CIDR notation and subnet calculations step by step.
+Our subnetting guide walks through CIDR notation step by step.
+Our CIDR to IP Range tool expands any block into its address range.

-Despite being technically obsolete, IP address classes still matter because certification exams test them, private address ranges are defined by class, and networking professionals reference classes as shorthand every day.
+Despite being technically obsolete, IP address classes still matter.
+Certification exams test them, private address ranges are defined by class, and networking professionals reference classes as shorthand every day.

 Private Address Ranges